threecuptea/spark2_emr/README.md

    f) I scp files under /etc/hadoop/conf and /etc/spark/conf from the master instance and store under flight/etc
       for references.
 Check spark-default.conf and spark-env.sh to see how EMR does lots of plumbing work.

-   Here is the result of my version of FlightSample.

-    Job Id    Description                       Duration        Stages: Succeeded/Total	        Tasks Succeeded/Total 6     csv at FlightSample.scala:57            10 s                3/3                         222/222
-        5     csv at FlightSample.scala:53            2 s                 3/3                         222/222
-        4     csv at FlightSample.scala:48            4 s                 3/3                         222/222
-        3     parquet at FlightSample.scala:43        4 s                 3/3                         222/222
-        2     json at FlightSample.scala:38           6 s                 3/3                         222/222
-        1     csv at FlightSample.scala:33          1.6 min                 3/3                         222/222
-        0     parquet at FlightSample.scala:22        13 s                  1/1                         1/1
+   See the fligh/job_metrics for

-   I made two major improvement
+   I made two major improvement compared with the original FlightSample

    1. I cache the common set.
 All output must be >= 2000 year and I only concerns of a few fields
    2. I coalesce to less partitions since we fliter out data < 2000 year.

    That's the following line

     val partitions = rawDF.rdd.getNumPartitions
-    var adjPartition = partitions - partitions / 3 -1  //expect at least 1/3 < 2000
+    var adjPartition = partitions - partitions / 3 - 2  //expect at least 1/3 < 2000
     val flightDS = rawDF.filter($"year" >= 2000).select($"quarter", $"origin", $"dest", $"depdelay", $"cancelled")
                         .coalesce(adjPartition).cache()

    The performance improves a lot.
 It only executes file scan once.
 That's in job 1.
 The rest of jobs re-use cache().

 2. Automate the creation of EMR Spark cluster and the deployment of FlightSample with aws-cli (A big step).
-   The sample script is in scripts/aws_create_cluster_deploy_flight,sh)
+   The sample script is in scripts/aws_create_cluster_deploy_flight.sh)

    There are a couple of key points:

    a.
 I must specify --deploy-mode cluster since my jar file is in S3.
 In contrast, my application files must be in
       a local path on the EMR cluster if I want to use default deploy-mode: client.
    b.
 To help debugging, I have to specify the logging location with --log-uri
+   c.
+I have to dynamically create working folder in s3 for each run and I use timestamp $(date+%s) to ensure
+      uniqueness.